Fundament-Software/scopes/doc/cpp_users.rst

     int overloaded (float a, float b) { return 3; }

-Scopes offers a similar mechanism as a library form, but requires that overloads are grouped at the time of declaration.
+Scopes offers a similar mechanism as a library form, but requires that overloads must be grouped at the time of declaration.
 The first form that matches argument types implicitly is selected, in order of declaration::

     fn... overloaded